-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 What They Want

-ReferralCandy is a software-as-a-service (SaaS) that allows any ecommerce store to create a referral program.
+ReferralCandy is a software-as-a-service (SaaS) firm that allows any ecommerce store to create a referral program.

 The company customers can share a referral link with their friends, and for every new purchase, both the customer and their friend receive rewards – discounts, cash, or special gifts.

-The audience of their blog is tech-savvy ecommerce owners and entrepreneurs – so if you have any topic for them feel free to reach out.
+Their audience are tech-savvy ecommerce owners and entrepreneurs.
+If you have an appropriate topic for them, feel free to reach out.

 Hint

-Pitch 3 – 5 ideas of a future article before you write.
+Pitch 3-5 ideas for a future article before you write.

 The pitch should include the title and an abstract that outlines the text.